preprocessed-connectomes-project/quality-assessment-protocol/index.md

 * **Entropy Focus Criterion [efc]:** Uses the Shannon entropy of voxel intensities as an indication of ghosting and blurring induced by head motion.
 Lower values are better [^2].
 * **Foreground to Background Energy Ratio [fber]:** Mean energy of image values (i.e., mean of squares) within the head relative to outside the head.
 Higher values are better.
 * **Smoothness of Voxels [fwhm, fwhm_x, fwhm_y, fwhm_z]:** The full-width half maximum (FWHM) of the spatial distribution of the image intensity values in units of voxels.
 Lower values are better.
-* **Ghost to Signal Ratio (GSR) [ghost_<direction>]:** A measure of the mean signal in the ‘ghost’ image (signal present outside the brain due to acquisition in the phase encoding direction) relative to mean signal within the brain.
+* **Ghost to Signal Ratio (GSR) [ghost_x, ghost_y or ghost_z]:** A measure of the mean signal in the ‘ghost’ image (signal present outside the brain due to acquisition in the phase encoding direction) relative to mean signal within the brain.
 Lower values are better.
 * **Summary Measures [fg_mean, fg_std, fg_size, bg_mean, bg_std, bg_size]

 ### Temporal Functional